MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 1. Create a Windows VM in your Azure Stack Hub.
 For instructions, see [Quickstart: Create a Windows server VM by using the Azure Stack Hub portal](./azure-stack-quick-windows-portal.md).
 1. Connect to your VM.
-1. Go to GitHub [Azure/aks-engine-azurestack](https://github.com/Azure/aks-engine-azurestack/releases/latest).
+1. Go to the [Azure/aks-engine-azurestack](https://github.com/Azure/aks-engine-azurestack/releases/latest) GitHub repo.
 Download an archive (*.tar.gz) for a Windows machine, for example, `aks-engine-azurestack-v0.xx.x-windows-amd64.tar.gz`.
 Find the version of AKS Engine in the [Supported Kubernetes Versions table](kubernetes-aks-engine-release-notes.md#aks-engine-and-azure-stack-version-mapping).

 # [AKS Engine 0.80.2 or earlier](#tab/earlier)